Up05/linkedin/ulang.md

     return result
 }
 ```
-It does not have more fancy things, like: type inference, foreach or the `+=` operator...
-Or compound types (structs/classes)...
+It does not have more fancy things, like: type inference, foreach or the `+=` operator, or compound types (structs/classes)...
 I mean, I guess, you could use arrays for types, since they are heterogeneous here...
 ```
 balls = [ [ 15, 200, 200, 1, -1, "red" ] ]